-- Have a strong academic record and history of achievement
+- Hold a strong academic record and history of achievement.

-In addition to scholarship funding, the Raising Texas Teachers initiative will supplement the rigorous education scholars receive through partner programs by providing teacher candidates opportunities to benefit from ongoing professional development, mentoring and feedback from teachers and principals, and connections with fellow Charles Butt scholars across Texas.
+In addition to scholarship funding, the Raising Texas Teachers initiative will supplement received through partner programs by providing teacher candidates opportunities to benefit from ongoing professional development, mentoring and feedback from teachers and principals, and connections with fellow Charles Butt scholars across Texas.

 This combination of education and supports is designed to ensure teacher candidates practice and develop pedagogical skills in authentic classroom settings, observe masterful teaching in action, reflect on feedback from expert teachers and school leaders, and participate in a community that fosters professional growth.

-- Receive a letter of recommendation for continuation from the IHE program leader each year; and
+- Receive a letter of recommendation for continuation from the IHE program leader each year.

-- Plan to teach in a high-needs classroom in a Texas public school upon completion of the program.
+- Plan to teach in a high-needs classroom for a Texas public school upon completion of the program.